 - Tighten all the lug nuts.
 This may not seem all that important, but some people have lost tires while towing their SUVs.

 - Take off the front hubs before you start towing.
 Use a makeshift protective cover (even a soup can will do) to cover the hubs with duct tape and protect them against the elements.

 - Wire the driveshaft up underneath and wrap lots of duct tape around the U-joint.

 While all the above tips will help if you plan on flat towing a Jeep, there are a lot of skeptics who believe that you absolutely must use a trailer or dolly for towing.
 The point that these serious off-roaders make is that why would you want to flat tow your vehicle at 65+ MPH when the original machine itself was designed to do about 55 MPH!

 Off-roaders promoting the use of a trailer for towing, feel that the components of the Jeep were designed for certain speeds and specific requirements.
 Flat towing is a definite way to kill it for some SUVs.

 Flat towing a Jeep or truck can also cause steering problems.
 The Ross cam and lever type gear cannot tolerate the reverse flow of energy, where the road causes the cam to turn the worm shaft.
 The Saginaw system although better than the Ross cam and lever is still susceptible to damage.

 Overall, using a trailer for towing a vehicle seems like a more prudent option.

-A Best Trailer Hitch for Toyota is very useful for drivers who like going camping, off-roading, cycling and outdoor sports in general.
+The Best Trailer Hitch for Toyota is very useful for drivers who like going camping, off-roading, cycling, and outdoor sports in general.